ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

 Internet-Draft                  DMARCbis                   November 2020

-4.2.
-Key Concepts

-   DMARC policies are published by the Domain Owner, and retrieved by the Mail Receiver during the SMTP session, via the DNS.

    DMARC's filtering function is based on whether the RFC5322.From field domain is aligned with (matches) an authenticated domain name from